 - Staffing levels

 From our extensive experience working with organisations to help improve their customer enagement we find that time and again the biggest issue measuring and proving Return on Investment (ROI) for Voice of the Customer and customer engagement activities.
-When a programme we run has the support of the senior management team and the organisation has a CEO with vision we find that the results generated are more meaningful, proving the return on investment becomes less of an issue and the whole programme runs smoothly.
+When a programme has the support of the senior management team and the client has a CEO with vision we find that the results generated are more meaningful, proving the return on investment becomes less of an issue and the whole programme runs smoothly.

 Systems integration and ensuring that the whole organisation is customer centric is rare in the B2B world, our view is that the companies who are addressing this now, will be the successful ones in the future.